UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 - Miners games this season feature an average total of 53.9 points, a number 9.4 points higher than Saturday's over/under.

-- The 51.2 PPG average total in Golden Eagles games this season is 6.7 points more than this game's over/under.
+- The 44.5-point over/under for this game is 6.7 points below the 51.2 points per game average total in Golden Eagles games this season.

 UTEP Stats and Trends

-- In UTEP's five games this season, it has three wins against the spread.
+- UTEP has played five games, with three wins against the spread.

 - The Miners have been favored by 2 points or more two times this season and have covered the spread in all of them.